Ohara19/postmanDocumentation/ReadME.md

+My postman Documentation is not yet ready because,

+I don't want to do copy-paste of what i don't have an

+understanding of it.

-I'm appealling if they can give me more days to cover up.
+So, I'm appealling if they can give me more days to cover up.

-I don't want to be a copy-paste type without fully understanding of a concept.

-I could not finish my documentation, that was why i could not upload it here.